Antiviral Drug Remdesivir Shows Promise For Treating Coronavirus In NIH Study

 Preliminary results of a major study of the antiviral drug remdesivir show it can help hospitalized patients with COVID-19 recover faster.
 Dr. Anthony Fauci hailed the findings, released Wednesday, as "quite good news."

-"The data shows that remdesivir has a clear cut, significant, positive effect in diminishing the time to recovery," Fauci said during a meeting between President Trump and Louisiana Governor John Bel Edwards.
+"The data shows that remdesivir has a clear-cut, significant, positive effect in diminishing the time to recovery," Fauci said during a meeting with President Trump and Louisiana Gov. John Bel Edwards.
 "This is highly significant."

-The study was sponsored by the National Institute of Allergy and Infectious Diseases, which Fauci leads, and which is part of the National Institutes of Health.
+The study was sponsored by the National Institute of Allergy and Infectious Diseases, which Fauci leads and is part of the National Institutes of Health.

-Fauci said it was the first "truly high-powered" randomized placebo controlled trial of remdesivir, noting that it involved more than a thousand hospitalized patients at sites in numerous countries.
+Fauci said it was the first "truly high powered" randomized placebo-controlled trial of remdesivir, noting that it involved more than 1,000 hospitalized patients at sites in numerous countries.
 Another randomized controlled trial in China, with results that were also announced Wednesday, was far smaller.

-The NIH trial of the antiviral, which is made by Gilead Sciences, began on February 21.
-The preliminary study results are not yet published in a peer-reviewed trial but NIH released them after an analysis by the data safety monitoring board overseeing the trial.
-Fauci said the results were announced because of the ethical responsibility to allow the placebo group to access remdesivir, since there was now clear evidence that the drug works.
+The NIH trial of the antiviral, which is made by Gilead Sciences, began on Feb.
+21. The preliminary study results are not yet published in a peer-reviewed trial, but NIH released the results after an analysis by the data safety monitoring board overseeing the trial.
+Fauci said the results were announced because of the ethical responsibility to allow the placebo group to access remdesivir, since there is now clear evidence that the drug works.

-The analysis found that remdesivir shortened the time it took a hospitalized COVID-19 patient to recover, compared to a placebo.
+The analysis found that remdesivir shortened the time it took a hospitalized COVID-19 patient to recover, compared with a placebo.
 The study defined "recovery" as being well enough to be discharged from the hospital or returning to normal activity.

 The preliminary results found that patients who received remdesivir recovered 31% faster — the median time to recovery was 11 days rather than 15 days.
-The results also suggest a slightly lower mortality rate for the group receiving remdesivir, but until complete data is analyzed it's not certain if that effect is significant.
+The results also suggest a slightly lower mortality rate for the group receiving remdesivir, but until the complete data are analyzed, it's not certain if that effect is significant.

-Fauci said that while 31% may not seem like a huge deal, "It is a very important proof of concept.
+Fauci said that while 31% may not seem like a huge deal, "it is a very important proof of concept.
 Because what it has proven is that a drug can block this virus."

 The results will be sent to a journal for peer review.

-Dr. Evelyn Ling, is a professor of medicine and is involved with the remdesivir trial at Stanford University.
+Dr. Evelyn Ling, a professor of medicine, is involved with the remdesivir trial at Stanford University.

 "It's definitely very promising and very exciting that we might have this option to treat these patients who currently don't have any great options right now," she says.
 "Every day you're in ICU, that's a lot of stress on the body, that's a lot of recovery time needed.
 So I think if you could shorten that, I think that's great for our patients."

-Dr. Aneesh K. Mehta, an investigator at the remdesivir trial site at Emory University, was optimistic about the drug's potential, based on the preliminary data.
-"We believe that remdesivir is the first medication to show a positive effect on patients with COVID-19," he said at a press conference.
+Dr. Aneesh K. Mehta, an investigator at the remdesivir trial site at Emory University, is optimistic about the drug's potential, based on the preliminary data.
+"We believe that remdesivir is the first medication to show a positive effect on patients with COVID-19," he said at a news conference.

 He also offered a few caveats.

-First, he underlined that this is preliminary data, based on about half the patients in the trial, and it "has not undergone the robust analysis that will be conducted by the statisticians and the scientists at the NIH in the coming weeks."
+First, he underlined that this is preliminary data, based on about half the patients in the trial, and that it "has not undergone the robust analysis that will be conducted by the statisticians and the scientists at the NIH in the coming weeks."

 And while the preliminary data showed no serious side effects of remdesivir, "we still don't have all the safety data reported from the NIH, and that will be critically important to understanding how we use this medicine in the future," he said.